Skip to main content

 Schedule of Work

-This work is expected to begin in late May and continue through the summer.
+This work is expected to begin as early as the week of July 28 and continue through the summer and into the fall.
 Residents will receive additional notification prior to work beginning on their street.
 Daily work hours are approximately 7 a.m. to 4 p.m.

 Anticipated Impacts